 Loans receivable consist of loans made to local governments through a loan agreement.
 In order for a borrower to receive a loan, evidence must be shown that the principal and interest of the loan will be repaid.
-Therefore, each local government must show the ability to impose utility rates, levy special assessments or collect sales taxes that will generate enough revenue to equal at least 110% of the annual principal and interest on the loan.
-Loans made from the CWSRF may be made at or below market interest rates and shall be fully amortized within thirty years of the date which is not more than one year following completion of the project financed.
+Loans made from the CWSRF may be made at or below market interest rates and may be fully amortized up to thirty years.
 Interest rates are reduced for those loans shorter than thirty years.
+As of June 30, 2024, the loan receivable amount for the CWSRF program is \$484,269,510.

 The allowance for doubtful accounts is determined principally on the basis of loans that are in default.
 Receivables are reported at the gross amount and an allowance for doubtful accounts would reduce loan receivables by the outstanding loan balances that are in default.
-As of June 30, 2022, the District has no loans that are in default.
+As of June 30, 2024, the District has no loans that are in default.
 Loans in default would be expensed only after it has been determined the collection process has been exhausted and all legal actions have been finalized.